 Driving to Your New Home with Your Cat

-It’s not recommended that you allow your cat out of the carrier while driving, unless it’s a longer trip and your cat needs to use the litter box.
-Most cats will be too worked up during the move to bother using it, though.
+It’s not recommended that you allow your cat out of the carrier while driving unless it’s a long trip and your cat needs to use the litter box.
+Most cats will be too tired to use it during the move.

 Adjusting to the New Home

 This is a two-phase process.
 Start by keeping your cat in a single room for two to three days.
 This will allow Mr. Whiskers to become familiar with the room.
-He’ll develop a level of comfort and a feeling of security with it, which will help with the next step.
+He’ll develop a level of comfort and a feeling of security, which will help with the next step.

 After the third day, allow your cat to roam freely through your home.
-He’s unlikely to venture too far from his new “home base,” and will retreat rather quickly at the first sign of danger.
-As time goes on, your cat will become more and more comfortable with his new surroundings.
+He’s unlikely to venture too far from his new “home base” and will retreat rather quickly at the first sign of danger.
+As time passes, your cat will become more and more comfortable with his new surroundings.
 Eventually, he’ll be right back to his old self.

 While it’s debatable, many experts claim that a cat’s long-term memory only lasts about six months.
-Whether this is true or not, it seems that most cats have fully adjusted to major changes (such as a move) within three to six months.
+Whether true or not, most cats have fully adjusted to significant changes (such as a move) within three to six months.

-Help your cat ease into the transition by maintaining as many of the same routines from your old home as possible.
-If your new home is bigger, you’ll find your cat relatively pleased with his new digs.
+Help your cat ease the transition by maintaining as many of the same routines from your old home as possible.
+If your new home is bigger, your cat will be pleased with his new digs.